biteval/browser_ctl/README.md

 # Default log

-this MCP server start with info log level by default:
+This MCP server start with info log level by default:

 ```